Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 ## 5.2 - Matte Box and Field Gates

-In many movie scenes, the bokeh are not round, rather having a flat top or bottom, as if cut by knives.
+The bokeh in many movie scenes are not round, rather, they have a flat top or bottom as if cut by knives.

 We have previously addressed a similar problem caused by pupil occlusion.
 Pupil occlusion is the property of the lens itself and will happen regardless of external conditions.
 However, here the cause is the external riggings attached at the front of the lens.
 While never directly visible, they restrained the propagation of some off axial rays, which in turn cut into the CoC.